 When my older sister was a sophomore in high school she took a course in modern history which, not surprisingly, covered communism.
-One of her homework assignments was to review the newspaper each day and cut out clippings of any stories related to communism and create a dossier of present day activity in communist regimes.
-She cheerfully got started on the project clipping out little bits every few days.
+One of her homework assignments was to review the newspaper each day and cut out clippings of any stories related to communism to create a dossier of present day activity in communist regimes.
+She cheerfully got started on the project, clipping out little bits every few days.
 It was 1989.
-The world was still ringing from the protests in Tiananmen square and a mere two months into her project the Berlin Wall came down.
-She stopped cutting out newspaper clippings and just stacked each day’s newspaper in the box for her dossier as communism rapidly collapsed all over Eastern Europe.
+The world was still ringing from the protests in Tiananmen square, and a mere two months into her project the Berlin Wall came down.
+She stopped cutting out newspaper clippings and just stacked each day’s newspaper in the box for her dossier, as communism rapidly collapsed all over Eastern Europe.

 At the time it seemed like a remarkable coincidence.
 What were the odds!
 And then two years later, in 1991, my older brother took the same course—right as the August coup unleashed the dissolution of the Soviet Union.
 In all fairness, what were the odds?!
 Among other things it brought home to me, a mere middle school student, that history was not just about the past, but very much pertinent to the present.

-Almost a decade later, in college, when I read Herodotus, the Father of History, I was struck by the concept that history was not the mere relation of past events, but rather the consideration of past events specifically with regard to cause and effect so that one could see the great moments of history in relation to their causes and knowing that, either seek to avoid or attempt to reproduce them.
+Almost a decade later, in college, when I read Herodotus, the Father of History, I was struck by the concept that history was not the mere relation of past events, but, rather, the consideration of past events specifically with regard to cause and effect. so that one could see the great moments of history in relation to their causes, and, knowing that, either seek to avoid them or attempt to reproduce them.
 This was intriguing.
 We were not mere passive elements within the great ocean of world activity, but were very much responsible for working actively and intelligently toward certain positive goals and away from certain destruction.